In humans, malignant melanoma is the deadliest form of skin cancer, but can dogs get melanoma?

 In the case of oral melanomas, if a tumor has spread to local lymph nodes, you may notice swelling under either side of the lower jaw (submandibular lymph nodes) or in front of the shoulders (prescapular lymph nodes).

-When tumors spread to the lungs or liver, symptoms may include:
+The symptoms that canine oral melanoma has spread to the lungs or liver may include:

 - Decreased appetite